lennyAiko/ih-wiki/README.md

 # ih-wiki

-Hi, I am ih-wiki, an open-source collaborative project to share valuable resources for Indie Hackers.
+Hi, I am `ih-wiki`, an open-source collaborative project to share valuable resources for Indie Hackers.
 Users are free to contribute their knowledge, experience and insights in the realm of indie hacking.
-Got no experience? ih-wiki is comprehensive enough to help you navigate the indie hacking ecosystem.
-Work together with ih-wiki to build a collective knowledge base to empower and foster innovation for seasoned / future indie hackers.
+Got no experience? `ih-wiki` is comprehensive enough to help you navigate the indie hacking ecosystem.
+Work together with `ih-wiki` to build a collective knowledge base to empower and foster innovation for seasoned / future indie hackers.

 ## How to contribute